-- Learn about the various forms of medical copywriting – everything from advertising to sales letters, email marketing, blogging, website copywriting, product information, SEO and more
+- Discover the many forms of health & medical copywriting – learn about ads, sales copy, email marketing, blogging, website copywriting, product information, patient education, SEO and more

-- Explore the vast employment opportunities – learn who you can work for as both a freelance and employed medical copywriter, as well as how much money you can expect to make as a medical copywriter
+- Explore the vast employment opportunities – see who you can work for as both a freelance and employed copywriter, and gain an understanding of how much money you can expect to make

-- Discover what clients and employers are looking for in a medical copywriter for hire – including skills, experience, qualifications, attributes, CVs and your portfolio
+- Discover what clients and employers are looking for in a copywriter for hire – be taught about essential skills, experience, qualifications, attributes, CVs and your portfolio

-- Find out how to transition to medical copywriting and get started working in the field – my top strategies to help you plan your entry into the world of medical copywriting
+- Find out how to transition to the health & medical copywriting field – I’ll give you my top strategies to help you plan your entry into the industry

 You’ve got a brief.
 Now what?
-Believe it or not, background work is just as – if not MORE – important than copywriting itself.
-That’s why our second lesson focuses on the essential preparation needed to write compelling medical copy.
+Believe it or not, background work is just as – if not MORE – important than the words you put on the page.
+That’s why our second lesson focuses on the essential preparation needed to write compelling health & medical copy.

 - Develop a copywriting mindset – learn what this mindset entails and why you need it before you start writing

-- Learn how to research your customers effectively – so your copywriting is highly targeted and highly effective
+- Find out how to research your customer needs – get strategies to ensure your copywriting is highly targeted and extremely effective

-- Understand your project’s key requirements – the crucial questions to ask before you start working that will save you time and take your copy to extraordinary heights
+- Understand your project’s key requirements – discover the crucial questions to ask before you start working so you will save you time and enhance the quality of your work

-- Learn how to start writing when presented with a blank page – plus templates to help if you’re struggling to get started
+- Learn how to start writing when presented with a blank page – get templates to help if you’re struggling to get started

 Lesson 3: Persuasion, trust, engagement and action